albertomh/djereo/docs/src/index.md

 - Dependencies managed via `uv`, using a `uv.lock` file for reproducible builds.
 - IPython as the default shell.
 - Simple configuration to enhance your logs with `structlog`.
+- Sensible defaults to use a `postgres` database from the start.
 - Ready-to-use dev tools: Django Debug Toolbar, `django-browser-reload`, runserver logs formatted using `rich`, `structlog` in production.
-- Out-of-the-box code coverage reporting with `coverage.py`.
+- Out-of-the-box unit test suite & code coverage reporting.
 - Batteries-included `pre-commit` hook configuration to lint & format code, and run SAST.
 - A `justfile` to enable using `just` as a task runner.
 - ...and more!